Fighting preemption legislation ::

 40 Years of U.S. Fatal Pit Bull Attacks

-This U.S. map shows states that protect local control, allowing local breed-specific ordinances, and states with preemption laws.
+This U.S. map shows states that protect local control, allowing restricted breed ordinances, and states with preemption laws that limit them.
 Please see a state-by-state breakdown of this map.

-breed-specific, states with preemption, mixed preemption, home rule, no preemption
+restricted breed, states with preemption, mixed-preemption, home rule, no preemption